MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-offboard.md

 ---
-title: Defender for Containers - inventory & offboarding resources
+title: Offboarding Defender for Containers resources
-description: Learn how to take inventory of resources and handle the offboarding process in Microsoft Defender for Containers for efficient management. ms.topic: how-to ms.date: 05/07/2024
+description: Learn how offboard Microsoft Defender for Containers resources for the supported Cloud environments. ms.topic: how-to ms.date: 05/07/2024
 ---